HLRichardson-Git/Gestalt/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 For example, how other cryptography libraries implemented your enhancement.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to most Gestalt users and isn't something that can or should be implemented by a user.
-For example, a proprietary key aggrement scheme.
+For example, a proprietary key agreement scheme.
 * **List some other libraries or applications where this enhancement exists.**
 * **Specify which version of Gestalt you're using.**
 * **Specify the name and version of the OS you're using.**